Responsibilities of Academic Staff

 Academic Program Coordinators

 At McNeese State University, each academic program is assigned a program coordinator who is academically qualified in the field or curricular area of concentration.
 Program coordinators work with faculty, department heads, and deans for curriculum development and review.
 Program coordinators must collect data and complete academic program assessment reports as required by the Office of Institutional Research and Effectiveness (IRE).
 If the academic program includes general education and/or Quality Enhancement Plan (QEP) coursework, the coordinator is responsible for ensuring achievement of student learning competencies, collecting assessment data, and submitting course section summary forms as required by IRE.
-Program coordinators do not receive reassigned time; the annual performance review should include appropriate points in the teaching component according to coordinator responsibilities.
+The program coordinator’s annual performance review should include appropriate points in the teaching component according to coordinator responsibilities.

 Department heads should discuss academic duties with each faculty member at the beginning of each academic year and when course schedules are being prepared.
 Faculty should be informed of changes in responsibilities in teaching, research, scholarly/professional activity, service, or special duties as soon as they are known.
 Part-time faculty (visiting lecturers and faculty employed less than full-time) should consult the Visiting Lecturer Appointment notice and other related institutional polices for detailed information concerning appointments.